andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

-%%

-- Gennemgå hvordan du bruger *higlight* og **hoiglight**
+//Gennemgå hvordan du bruger *highlight* og **highlight**
-- Krydserefer kapitler fra teori og frem
+//Krydserefer kapitler fra teori og frem, fx sidst i et afsnit

-%%
-# 1. Sustainability: Basic concepts
+# 1. Setting the stage: Fundamental concepts of sustainability and digital development

-In order to base our work on solid and proven science, we must first understand some selected sustainability concepts.
+In order to base our work with sustainability on solid and proven science, we must first understand some selected fundamental sustainability concepts.
 This first chapter covers the key ideas and vocabulary.

-The goal of this chapter is to give you a glimpse of the great complexity which we must be able to handle when working with sustainability.
+The goal of the chapter is to give you a glimpse of the great complexity which we must be able to handle when working with sustainability.
 The concepts span many different scientific disciplines, including biology, geology, physics, chemistry, law, economics, and social sciences.
 When working with sustainability, these different disciplines are intertwined, requiring a holistic approach from those of us working with the digital aspects of sustainability.
 ## Why is sustainability urgently important right now?

 Let's go through some weighty theories that empasize the urgency of taking action for sustainability in all areas, including the digital.
 Read about: